rmutegeki/sheltics/README.md

 Run the following file:

     ./check_simple_shell.bash
-Incases when your shell cannot be exited, use the `kill pid` command inside your running shell
+Incases when your shell cannot be exited, find the shell's pid using use `ps aux | grep simple_shell` to find your program's pid and `kill pid` inside your running shell.

+## Usage of @Saad's Test files
+Run:
+	./commands
+	./commands_with_arguments
+Don't forget to modify the script to suit your project

 ## Scripts
 Checks are written in BASH.